Pillar 1: We Need The Big Picture

 (A very smart student might answer the question with a question….
 Do you mean through Mary? or Joseph?)

 That’s right.
 The Bible unfolds the family tree from the 1st Adam to the 2nd Adam (Christ).
 The Gospel of Luke traces the genealogy from Adam to Mary – 76 generations.
 Matthew’s Gospel builds a partial genealogy from Abraham to Joseph (Bible scholars note 65 generations noted from Adam to Joseph).
+For families in general, they may find it hard to connect their own family tree, luckily there is a resource they can use to navigate this, it is unfortunate we can not do this with Jesus and God.

 The biblical accounts are there to link The Seed from Genesis 3:15 to John 3:16 (God’s Son sent to die for the world).
 Consider these ways various Bible accounts help us understand the role of The Seed.